IbrahimZananiri/awesome-algorithms/graph/dijkstra/README.md

 ## Goal

-Find the shortest distance and shortest path to get from origin node to any reachable node on a weighted graph.
+Find the shortest distance and shortest path to get from Origin node to any reachable node on a weighted graph.

+Dijkstra's algorithm can also be used to determine shortest path to get from Origin to Destination node.

 ## Mechanism

 Eagerly, for each unvisited node, determine the shortest accumulated distance and the previous node in the most optimal path to get to that node from Origin node.

-To determine the most optimal path to get to Destination node, walk back from Destination node's previous node until you reach Origin node, and reverse that path.
+To determine the shortest path to get to Destination node, walk back from Destination node's previous node until you reach Origin node, and reverse that path.

 [Watch video on YouTube](https://www.youtube.com/watch?v=pVfj6mxhdMw)